zcash/zcash/doc/README.md

-Zcash Core 0.11.2.z8
+Zcash Core 0.11.2.z9
 ====================

 [Zcash](https://z.cash/) is the Zcash client.
-It downloads and stores the entire history of Zcash transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and stores the entire history of Zcash transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

 ### Need Help?